ciriousjoker/polishedcrystal_semifaithful/MULTIPLAYER.md

 1.  **Check Transfer Status:** The routine first checks if a serial transfer is already in progress.
 If so, it waits for the next frame.

-2.  **Validate Received Nibble:** Upon completion of a transfer, the received byte from `rSB` is validated.
+2.  **Validate Received Chunk:** Upon completion of a transfer, the received byte from `rSB` is validated.

+    - Bit 7 must be 0 (Valid bit).
+If it's 1, this indicates a floating line or invalid transmission.
-    - Received `AckIn` must be a flipped version of the last sent `SeqOut` (and vice versa).
-If it doesn't match, it means the other player did not correctly receive the last nibble.
+    - Received `AckIn` (bit 5) must be a flipped version of the last sent `SeqOut` (and vice versa).
+If it doesn't match, it means the other player did not correctly receive the last chunk.
 This is a critical error, and the entire package transmission is restarted from the beginning (`.restart_package`).
-    - The received `SEQ` bit is checked.
-If it's the same as the last `SEQ` received from that player, the nibble is ignored as a duplicate.
+    - The received `SEQ` bit (bit 6) is checked.
+If it's the same as the last `SEQ` received from that player, the chunk is ignored as a duplicate.

-3.  **Process Valid Nibble:** If the `ACK` and `SEQ` bits are valid:
+3.  **Process Valid Chunk:** If the `ACK` and `SEQ` bits are valid:

-    - The 4-bit `Payload` is extracted and stored.
+    - The 2-bit `Payload` (bits 1-0) is extracted and stored.
+    - The `N` bit (bit 3) determines if this is the high or low nibble of a byte.
-    - The `H/L` bit determines if this is the high or low part of a byte, and the byte is assembled accordingly.
+    - The `C` bit (bit 2) determines if this is the high or low chunk of a nibble.
-    - Once a full byte is received, the byte counter is incremented.
+    - Chunks are assembled into nibbles, nibbles into bytes, and bytes into packages.
     - Once all bytes for a package are received, the package is marked as ready for execution.

-4.  **Prepare Next Outgoing Nibble:**
+4.  **Prepare Next Outgoing Chunk:**

-    - The state machine prepares the next nibble to send.
+    - The state machine prepares the next chunk to send.
-    - The `ACK` bit is flipped to acknowledge the valid nibble that was just received.
+    - The `ACK` bit (bit 5) is flipped to acknowledge the valid chunk that was just received.
-    - The `SEQ` bit is flipped to mark this new outgoing nibble as unique.
+    - The `SEQ` bit (bit 6) is flipped to mark this new outgoing chunk as unique.
-    - The `H/L` bit is set based on whether the high or low nibble of the current byte in the send buffer is next.
+    - The `N` bit (bit 3) is set based on whether the high or low nibble of the current byte in the send buffer is next.
+    - The `C` bit (bit 2) is set based on whether the high or low chunk of the current nibble is next.
-    - The payload is loaded from the buffered package.
+    - The payload (bits 1-0) is loaded from the buffered package.

 5.  **Start Transfer:** The newly constructed 8-bit value is written to `rSB`, and a serial transfer is initiated.

 This creates a reliable, lock-step sequence:

-- Master sends Nibble A (with `SEQ=0`).
+- Master sends Chunk A (with `SEQ=0`).
-- Slave receives Nibble A, validates it, and prepares a response.
+- Slave receives Chunk A, validates it, and prepares a response.
-- Slave sends Nibble B (with its own `SEQ=0` and an `ACK=1` to acknowledge Master's `SEQ=0`).
+- Slave sends Chunk B (with its own `SEQ=0` and an `ACK=1` to acknowledge Master's `SEQ=0`).
-- Master receives Nibble B, validates the `ACK`, and prepares its next nibble.
+- Master receives Chunk B, validates the `ACK`, and prepares its next chunk.
-- Master sends Nibble C (with `SEQ=1` and an `ACK=1` to acknowledge Slave's `SEQ=0`).
+- Master sends Chunk C (with `SEQ=1` and an `ACK=1` to acknowledge Slave's `SEQ=0`).
   ...and so on.

 ---